KituIco/HomeWorks/ReadMe.md

 The project requires Node.js, Docker, and MySQL on the local machine.
 For the mobile device, installation of Expo Go App is needed.
 Expo Go is available on Google Play and App Store.

+## Installing Dependencies

+Run `npm install` on `./Server`, `./ClientProvider`, and `./ClientSeeker`.
+Make sure that node modules are added on each folder after running the command.

 ## Setting Up Files

 Ensure that the following confidential files are included: